declangao/WordpressReader/README.md

 3. Switch to OkHttp

 ## Known Issues
-1. Multiple issues with Actionbar.
+1. Multiple minor issues with Actionbar.
-2. Youtube video playback seems to be broken.
+2. <del>Youtube video playback seems to be broken.<del>

 Both issues appeared after adding collapsing Toolbar.
 I'll investigate further as soon as I have some time to work on this project.

+Youtube playback has been fixed.
+Wrapping WebView with NestedScrollView caused some strange problems...

 ## Screenshots
 ![Main GUI](http://i.imgur.com/h3IKdml.png)